wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 The code in `example_method` is more concise now, but that's a side benefit; what's important is it's shielded from knowing which cache store is used, and how the store works.
 It just knows that _some_ cache store exists (`Rails.cache`), and the cache store has agreed to implement a `#fetch` method.

-We can visualise the change in "dependency directions" (the arrows) below:
+We can visualise this "inversion" below - the arrows can be thought of as "dependency directions":
 ![polymorphic.png](./polymorphic.png)

 Martin describes this as a "plugin architecture":